mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Ability** 1: Deal 2 damage to all enemies in this column.

 name:     Aspect of the Bear<br>
-text:     Transform any minion into a 4⚔️/5❤️ Ursaplomb that will not counterattack.
+text:     Transform a minion into a 4⚔️/5❤️ Ursaplomb that will not counterattack.

 name:     Aspect of the Ravager<br>
-text:     Transform any minion into a 3⚔️/3❤️ Ravager with no abilities.
+text:     Transform a minion into a 3⚔️/3❤️ Ravager with no abilities.

 name:     Blazing Spines<br>
 text:     Summon two joined 3⚔️/3❤️ Walls that can attack.